deepgorthi/cfn-aws-ecs-elk/README.md

 We will be using Autoscaling to scale up or down the EC2 instances as required.
 [Autoscaling Launch config](AutoScalingLaunchConfig.txt) can be used as reference.

+> We can use CloudFormation to deploy ECS containers with ElasticSearch and Kibana.

+To create custom ElasticSearch Docker images, I am using [AWS ECR push script](elk-stack-aws-ecr-push.sh) using the CloudFormation stack with [AWS ECR params](elk-stack-aws-ecr-parameters.json) and this [CloudFormation template](elk-stack-aws-ecr.json).

+I am using this [bash script](elk-stack-aws-ecr-bake-and-push.sh) to push custom elasticsearch images to AWS ECR when needed.

+Once the custom images are updated in ECR, we can work on deploying ECS instances.
+This can be done using CloudFormation as well.

+*Note:* CloudFormation will require privileges to create IAM roles.

+To create EC2 instances with ECS and using the images from ECR repo, I am using [AWS ECS bash script]() and the [CloudFormation template](elk-stack-aws-ecs.json) that will use these [parameters](elk-stack-aws-ecs-parameters.json).

+The need for Logstash has been deprecated since AWS ECS can utilize [awslogs](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/using_awslogs.html) Log driver.